-• The Fund seeks to generate income at a target monthly level of 1-2% of its net asset value ("NAV"), which is not dependent on the value of the Underlying Securities.
+- The Fund seeks to participate in some of the potential gains experienced by increases in the share prices of the Underlying Securities. - The Fund seeks to generate income at a target monthly level of 0.25 to 0.5% of its net asset value ("NAV"), which is not dependent on the value of the Underlying Securities.
 The Fund's income generation level is dependent on factors such as the volatility of the equity securities selected, the options strategies utilized, the intrinsic value of options which are sold, and the perceived risk versus reward available to the subadvisor between upside capture and income generation.